Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 ![XQuartz window](../fig/Xquartz-open.png)

-To connect to the computer `cola1` , type the following and replace `username` with your username:
+To connect to the computer `cola1` , type the following and replace `username` with your assigned username:

 ~~~
 $ ssh -Y -l username@cola1.gmu.edu